How Do You Know You’re Dealing With A Slumlord ?

 iv) Continued colonization.

 Service providers in the homelessness sector across Canada have spent decades confronted with the persistent growth of the issue and are looking for better ways to respond to homelessness and ultimately prevent and end it.
+Additionally, we are conducting a ground penetrating radar survey to better understand the underlying factors contributing to these systemic issues.
+To support this effort, we are working with a utility surveying company that specializes in these kinds of surveys.

 “If we want to stop people dying in the roads, we invest money in seatbelts, not the emergency department.” – Peter Jacobson, Manager, Youth Services, BCYF, Australia